w3c/wai-std-gl-overview/content/index.ru.md

 lang: ru   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry

-last_updated: 2019-07-12   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2021-05-17   # Put the date of this translation YYYY-MM-DD (with month in the middle)
 translators:
 - name: "Elena Varkvasova"
 - name: "UNESCO IITE"
   link: https://iite.unesco.org/
 - name: "ИИТО ЮНЕСКО"
 ref: /standards-guidelines/   # Do not change this
+changelog: /standards-guidelines/changelog/
 layout: default
 github:
   repository: w3c/wai-std-gl-overview